How Soon After An Accident Does Whiplash Occur?

-Whiplash symptoms don’t always start immediately, but there usually isn’t a long delay between the accident and the onset of symptoms.
+Whiplash symptoms don’t always start immediately.
+How soon after an accident does whiplash occur?
+There usually isn’t a long delay between the accident and the onset of symptoms.
 They often start showing up within 24 hours, and usually, they show up by a few days afterward at the latest.

 The experts over at Accident Treatment Centers provide useful guidance for how to treat whiplash.
 They recommend the following:

 Go to the doctor.
-Your healthcare provider can determine the severity of your neck injury and prescribe the best treatment.
+Your healthcare provider can determine the severity of your neck injury and prescribe the best treatment for whiplash.
 A blog post like this may provide some general advice about what whiplash is, but only a doctor can provide medical advice.
 Your doctor can conduct physical and neurological exams, order x-rays, CT scans, and MRIs as needed.